echo000/saluki-releases/README.md

 For titles using Ricochet, [Cordycep](https://github.com/Scobalula/Cordycep) must be used to extract assets.

+## NX1/Xenia Info

+For NX1 a specific build of Xenia is required: [Xenia](https://github.com/echo000/xenia-canary/releases).
+Saluki WILL NOT work with xenia unless you are using this build.

 ## Usage

 For specifics on how to use Saluki, please refer to the [Tools Tutorial](https://dtzxporter.com/game-tools-tutorial)